Lai Changxing: Yuanhua group

 In 1994 Lai founded Fairwell Group, also known as Yuanhua Group (远华集团有限公司), a prominent group of upstart companies that took advantage of the economic boom of Xiamen's status as a Special Economic Zone.
 The group was heavily involved in the importing/smuggling of cars, cigarettes and oil.
 The group invested heavily in the city's real estate, hotels, clubs, roads and other infrastructure.
 Lai also has his own brand of Fairwell cigarettes.

-In the mid 1990s Xiamen no longer regulated maximum building heights.
+In the mid-1990s Xiamen no longer regulated maximum building heights.
 Many rich businessmen tried to build the tallest skyscrapers.
 Lai built the 88-floor Yuanhua tower and the Yuanhua International Centre with a groundbreaking ceremony attended by 2000 guests.
 Each guest received a 3000-yuan red envelope.
 Lai had prominent connections with the Fujian power elite; he was also a member of the Provincial Consultative Conference.

 Lai was believed to be the mastermind of a US$10 billion scheme, during which he allegedly bribed high level officials in the administration of the Xiamen Special Economic Zone in order to smuggle luxury cars and entire tanker-loads of oil into the country.
 The smuggling ring fraudulently avoided US$3.6 billion in taxes and fees.
 Chinese authorities do not comment on allegations that Lai's Yuanhua group was also a conduit for clandestine military shipments, such as Silkworm missiles.

-In 1996 Xiamen airport's terminal building 2, funded by Lai, was one of the biggest airport structure in the country.
+In 1996 Xiamen airport's terminal building 2, funded by Lai, was one of the biggest airport structures in the country.
 In 1997 Xiamen's party secretary even made him an honorary citizen (厦门荣誉市民).
 In 1998 he spent two million yuan to purchase a football team based in Foshan, Guangzhou and disbanded the team.
 He then moved all the players to Xiamen to create the Xiamen Lanshi F.C., and helped the team promote to the Chinese Super League.
 He even made his own film starring himself as a football star to improve his image.

 He built a 7-story building called the Red Mansion (红楼), named after the classical story Dream of a Red Mansion.
 The mansion hired girls that were at least 5 ft 6 inches tall and have a highschool diploma at a salary of US$1000 a month.
 The girls were offered as sex mistresses and prostitutes to government officials.

-Lai has his own Forbidden City replica (远华影视城) built with US$20 million that acts as a film production studio.
+Lai had his own Forbidden City replica (远华影视城) built with US$20 million that acts as a film production studio.
 He typically drove sedans.
 His armoured Mercedes was formerly owned by Party General Secretary Jiang Zemin.